 Conversions by Leading Marketing Channel: This graph allows you to see the performance of all marketing channels one next to the other, and as a result, quickly understand which channels are performing well.

 On-Site Search: If we have on-site search data for the website you’re currently analyzing, you’ll see an orange ‘new’ icon and be able to click on the on-site search tab at the top left (next to the Overview tab).
-On this page, you can see all the top keywords consumers are using when searching within the site you’re analyzing.
-You can filter by the length of the phrase (one word, two words, or three words), and search for specific terms to include or exclude.
+You can see all the top keywords consumers are using when searching within the site you’re analyzing on this page.
+You can filter by the length of the phrase (one word, two words, or three words) and search for specific terms to include or exclude.

 In the graphs, you can see the following metrics:

 Total Visits: Sum of all Desktop visits to a website for the selected timeframe and country.